 Figure 6.
 The time course of looking behavior for deaf and hearing signers.
 The curves show proportion looking to the signer (blue), the target image (green), and the distractor image (red).
-The circle fill and the line type represent hearing status; the grey shaded region represents the analysis window (600-ms); error bars represent +/- 95% CI computed by non-parametric bootstrap.
+The circle fill and the line type represent hearing status; the grey shaded region represents the analysis window (600-2200ms); error bars represent +/- 95% CI computed by non-parametric bootstrap.

 Effects of hearing status